Docker Images in GitHub Packages (Private Repos)

 remove-package-versions:

-needs: docker
+needs: push

 name: Remove Untagged Docker Images